$88 Standard Water Heater Flush! Regularly $176. Claim Now

 • Obstructed Condensers: If the condenser is obstructed or clogged, mold and mildew can grow.
 To avoid this, remove fallen leaves, branches, or brush near your vents.

 • Obstructed Indoor Vents: Your HVAC system may not work right if indoor vents are obstructed.
-Move furniture or other items away to allow for proper air flow.
+Move furniture or other items away to allow for proper airflow.

 • Blown Fuses/Tripped Breakers: Your HVAC system may be overworked or improperly sized.
 A dirty filter may be causing the blower to consume more energy, but a technician should check for other problems as well.